Maxstupo/ydl-ui_i18n/README.md

 The language selection dropdown (in the `Settings` window) will display the language/country for each locale file.
 Generic text or codes unrecognized by your system will be displayed as plain text in the dropdown.

 ## Format
 Locale files use a JSON key-value format, each key represents a specific user-interface component.
-YDL-UI will use a default English translation for any entries that are not specified in the locale file.
-Certain entries support the use of templates, these are words wrapped in braces and will be replaced before being displayed.<br><br>
+YDL-UI will use a default English translation for any entries that are not specified in the locale file.<br><br>Certain entries support the use of templates, these are words wrapped in braces and will be replaced before being displayed.<br><br>
 `"preset_dialog.edit": "Edit Download Preset - {PresetName}"`<br>
 The template `{PresetName}` will be replaced with the name of the preset before being displayed in the user-interface.<br><br>
 Refer to the [default locale file](https://github.com/Maxstupo/ydl-ui_i18n/blob/master/locales/en/default.en.json) for available templates.<br>